Asthestarsfalll/PyDocuSaurus/README.md

 # python-docstring-markdown

-A Python tool that generates Markdown documentation from Python module docstrings.
-It automatically creates a table of contents, tracks module exports (`__all__`), and docstrings into clean Markdown.
+A Python module and CLI that walks a Python package/directory and outputs a Markdown file from all docstrings in the package.

 ## Features

+- Crawls the packages, modules, classes, functions, and methods using the `ast` module
+- Auto-detects ReST, Google, Numpydoc-style and Epydoc docstrings using [`docstring-parser-fork`](https://pypi.org/project/docstring-parser-fork/)
 - Generates a table of contents with anchor links
-- Auto-detects ReST, Google, Numpydoc-style and Epydoc docstrings
-- Includes function signatures with type hints
 - Tracks and documents module exports (`__all__`)
 - Preserves module hierarchy in documentation
 - Handles nested classes and functions